giffordlabcvr/DIGS-tool/README.txt

 You must initially set a small number of paths and variables in the header section of 'pipeline.pl' before it can be used.

-These variables are specific to your local BLAST and MySQL setup, as follows:

-$mysql_server:   MySQL server to use (e.g. 'localhost' if using local database)
-$mysql_username: Name of user with CREATE, DROP, SELECT, ALTER, DELETE privileges
-$mysql_password: Password of the above user

 If the BLAST+ executables are installed in your local path you do not need to set a path for BLAST.